 Last, see if your employer offers common educational benefits such as tuition reimbursement or assistance.
 And search online for even more trade school scholarships with student aid search tools like Scholarships.com or FastWeb.

 Private Student Loans

 What if you can’t cover all your costs with federal student aid or scholarships?
 This is where private student loans or even personal loans can come in.

 A personal loan could also be an option for a less-traditional training program.
 Personal loans may have a few drawbacks compared with private student loans.
 They may have higher annual percentage rates (APRs) and no in-school deferment, for example.
-On the plus side, there are few restrictions on how you can use the personal loan funds, so they you can usually use the money to pay for trade school tuition.
+On the plus side, there are few restrictions on how you can use personal loan funds.
+So, you can usually use the money to pay for trade school tuition.

 If you want to continue your education and elevate your career, a trade school may be a smart and accessible way to do so.
 If finding financial aid for trade schools is crucial to offset the costs for you, it’s worth devoting some time to this task.